Holly, Ivy and Christmas Plants

 Hanging a circular wreath of evergreens during mid winter seems to go back a very long way.
 It might have started back in Roman times when wreaths were hung on their doors as a sign of victory and of their status.
 Rich Roman women also wore them as headdresses at special occasions like weddings and to show they were posh.
 Roman Emperors also wore Laurel Wreaths.
 They were also given to the winners of events in the original Olympic Games in Greece.

 The word 'wreath' comes from the Old English word 'writhen' which means to writhe or twist.
 Christmas Wreaths as we know them today, might have started life as Kissing Boughs (see below) or come from the German and Eastern European custom of Advent Wreaths.

 Kissing Boughs or Kissing Bunches

-In the UK, before Christmas Trees became popular and dating back to the middle ages, another popular form of Christmas/mid winter decoration was the Kissing Bough or Bunch.
+In the UK, before Christmas Trees became popular and dating back to the Georgian period, and possibly earlier; another popular form of Christmas/mid winter decoration was the Kissing Bough or Bunch.
 These were made of five wooden hoops that made the shape of a ball (four hoops vertical to form the ball and then the fifth horizontal to go around the middle).
 The hoops were covered with Holly, Ivy, Rosemary, Bay, Fir or other evergreen plants.
 Inside the hoops were hung red apples (often hung from red ribbons) and a candle was either put inside the ball at the bottom or round the horizontal hoop.
 The bough was finished by hanging a large bunch of mistletoe from the bottom of the ball.
 (For a simpler bough you could also just have a horizontal hoop decorated and hung with apples and the mistletoe.)

 When should you take the greenery down?

 It is traditional to take down the decorations after Twelfth Night (5th January) on Epiphany (January 6th).
 But during the middle ages, greenery (including Mistletoe) was often left hanging up until Candlemas (when Christians celebrate Jesus going to the Jewish Temple as a baby) in early February!